 Children’s rights and the topic of consent has been something that has come to light lately.
 But, at its core, it begins as early as early childhood.
 The belief that children have a right to be safe, be valued, and have healthy, positive relationships starts with teaching this in the classroom.
+The history of early childhood education explains many of the influences that have shaped the field of early childhood education into what it is today.
 In this episode of The Preschool Podcast, we connect with one of HiMama’s Early Childhood Educators, Maddie Hutchison to discuss this topic, what it means to provide a safe and rights-focused classroom, how and why educators should discuss this often sensitive subject, and how educators can respect and honor children’s decisions….even if the decision the child makes is less than ideal.

 How Can Educators Respect and Honor Children’s Rights in the Classroom?